forcedotcom/sfdx-analytics/README.md

 To view the Analytics template:
 'sfdx analytics:template:list'

-To create an Analytics application from the template:
+To create an Analytics application from the template you have two options:

+From CLI:
-'sfdx analytics:app:create -t templateid'
+'sfdx analytics:app:create -t <templateid>'

+Or open the org and create it from Analytics Studio
+-- Onetime: set environment variable so you always open to Analytics Page export FORCE_OPEN_URL=/analytics/wave/wave.apexp
+-- Open the scratch org
+sfdx force:org:open
+-- Select 'Create' > 'App' > 'Start From Template'

-To to view the Analytics applications:
+To to view the Analytics applications from the CLI:
 'sfdx analytics:app:list'